thmxv/tx-lang-cxx/README.md

 - error when assigning to constant golbal
 - forbid global redefinition, unless specifically specified (REPL)
 - allow "var a = a;" in the case of shadowing and not assigning to self
-- remove undefined global runtime errors by checking at compile time
+- replace runtime errors by compile time (keep runtime error in degug and REPL)
-- better and more conform error messages. compile errors and runtime with stack trace
+- better and more conform error messages. compile and runtime
 - clean up utf8 conv, utf8 lenght, resize once
 - String concatenation
 - String interpolation